procount/noobsconfig/Helpers/README.md

 This folder contains script files to help the user create a customised tarball to be installed with a standard NOOBS installation of Raspbian on a Raspberry Pi.
 (They may also work with Arch, Pidora and RaspBMC, but these have not been tested yet)

+I have also included an installation package in the examples\nc-helpers folder to install them with noobsconfig, which may be easier.

 First you should use NOOBS to install the standard installation of Raspbian, then boot into the Raspbian OS.
 The files in this repository folder should be copied to the /usr/local/bin directory in Raspbian so that they are available from anywhere.